ulule/limiter/README.md

 * Create a `limiter.Rate` instance (the number of requests per period)
 * Create a `limiter.Store` instance (see [store_redis](https://github.com/ulule/limiter/blob/master/store_redis.go) for Redis)
 * Create a `limiter.Limiter` instance that takes store and rate instances as arguments
-* Create a middleware instance for the middleware of your choice
+* Create a middleware instance using the middleware of your choice
 * Give the limiter instance to your middleware initializer

 Example: